xlab-ub/xlab-web/README.md

 Follow up these steps to add a news to your website:

-1. Add this template below `<!--Put your news below this line -->` line in the `sections/news.md` file:
+1. Put this template below `<!--Put your news below this line -->` line in the `sections/news.md` file:
 ```
 <div class="timeline timeline-second-style clearfix">
     <div class="timeline-item clearfix">